 Don’t tackle Industrial IoT alone

 Few, if any, companies are capable of building a complete, integrated IoT solution on their own.
-These are complex systems that require machine, hardware and software to interrelate flawlessly.
+These are complex systems that require machines, hardware and software to interrelate flawlessly.
 As a result, the most successful examples are built on a close collaboration between two or more companies with complementary expertise.

 Companies that specialize in bringing IoT technologies to commercial clients are most successful when they have built partnerships that enable them to stitch together end-to-end Industrial IoT solutions.
 Having a pre-assembled package that offers everything a company needs to make its products intelligent and connected gives these companies an advantage over competitors that can only offer one piece of the puzzle.